gabrielrps/spring-security-jwt/README.md

 Spring Boot Application with Spring Security and JWT MySQL DataBase

-The application focus on security.
+The application focus is on security.